jboullianne/LEDMatrix/README.md

 # LEDMatrix
-LEDMAtrix is a Python library used to draw and animate on an RGB LED Matrix Board.
+LEDMAtrix is a Python library used to draw and animate on an RGB LED Matrix Board connected via GPIO.

 ## Creator